hemanthmunireddy/portfolio/README.md

 - Developed pump interlocks for the battery module line to avoid mixing of adhesive’s by integrating barcode scans , developed material check Function block and WinCC HMI template for material verification before   the start of operation.
 - Eliminated 35% of manual robot recovery tasks by modifying PLC graph code, Fanuc robot programs to resume sequences from home position after faults and enhanced troubleshooting efficiency by updating HMI          faceplates with actuator descriptions and station indicators.

-🔧**Automation Intern @ Global Vacuum Products (_April 2024 - Aug 2024)**
+🌱**Automation Controls Engineer @ Global Vacuum Products (_March 2023 - Nov 2023_)**

 -	Contributed in developing Graph sequences for Vacuum Impregnation process.
+-	Created PLC code for pneumatic pick and place machines and conveyor system for manual mode of operation.
+-	Developed intuitive HMI screens for vacuum furnaces on Ignition, displaying current equipment state.
 -  Programmed alarms contributing to error handling stratergies.
 -  Gained in depth understandings on Safety PLC and safety devices.

-🌱**Automation Controls Engineer @ Global Vacuum Products (_March 2023 - Nov 2023_)**

--	Assisted in developing Function Blocks for valve loading/unloading, Level sensors on Siemens TIA Portal, Developed intuitive HMI screens,  I/O lists for vacuum impregnation plant project enhancing automation efficiency.
--	Created PLC code for pneumatic pick and place machines and conveyor system for manual mode of operation.
--	Developed intuitive HMI screens for vacuum furnaces on Ignition, displaying current equipment state.
--	Performed CNC programming for milling and turning operations using FANUC Dosbox simulation software.
-- Created SQL tables to store and organize machine data from sensors and valves, enabling data collection for monitoring and analysis.